dahyeshon/Final-Report/README.md

 ## 4.1 How to prevent online P2P resale fraud conducted by the two companies

    - junggonara
-     - a top tier in second-hand industry in Korea
+     - a top tier website in second-hand market in Korea
      - recently, announced a new consulting contract with Actwo Lab under [peer](https://peer.com/), a blockchain startup, to enhance more efficient environment in online used goods transaction (ariticle from https://www.tokenpost.kr/article-4400)
      - a function provided to check counterpart's phone number and bank account linking into [The Cheat](https://thecheat.co.kr/rb/?mod=_search)
      - it is only available to reach last 3 months or 6 months records